 Known for being an artists’ town, good antiquing and amazing B&Bs, Wimberley has all the small city charms you expect from Central Texas with the quiet natural retreat of the Blanco River.
 It’s a little further south and secluded than Dripping Springs but still within a day’s drive from Austin or San Marcos.

-- Rancho Mirando – Website, Wedding Rates (RM is a destination venue, which means can accommodate your wedding party onsite!)
+- Rancho Mirando – Website, Wedding Rates (RM is a destination venue, which means they can accommodate your wedding party onsite!)

 - The Plant at Kyle – Website, 2014 summer wedding